 9. You are not permitted to process sensitive personal data without the owner’s explicit consent.
 Most online businesses would have no need to gather or use such information.

-11. This clause advises customers that you can also process/disclose personal data where required by law.
+11. This clause advises customers that they can also process/disclose personal data where required by law.

 13. Security – This clause warns customers that data while being transmitted to you might not be secure.